nanos-world/docs/modding/index.rst

    MapsAndLevels.rst
    StaticMeshes.rst

-Nanos World allows several ways of customizations: from programmable scripts to completely modding meshes and assets.
+nanos world allows several ways of customizations: from programmable scripts to completely modding meshes and assets.
 Modding allows you to import and create custom meshes, maps, textures and so on to your server!

 This section aims to guide you on how to create your own Assets and how to include them in your server.